 “Sewage”, “baby diaper”, “dead body” and “a national park bathroom that someone just dumped a bunch of dog food in” are just a few of the pungent comparisons.

 One member of staff says more poetically that it “smells like regret”.
 Another adds: “It’s one of the worst things I’ve ever smelled in my life and I can’t wait to get out of here.”

-While many Swedes commented that they had found it funny, fermented herring expert Ruben Madsen is incensed.
+The clip went viral, even in Sweden, and while many Swedes commented that they had found it funny, fermented herring expert Ruben Madsen was incensed.